-How we load our script and how it affects your website?
+How is the LiveChat script loaded and how does it affect your website?

-What errors regarding LiveChat may you occur and what do they mean?
+What LiveChat “errors” might you see, and what do they mean?

-Because of the way in which our script works, when testing it with tools like Pingdom, you may encounter the following errors:
+Because of the way in which our script works, when testing it with tools like Google Lighthouse, you may encounter the following errors:

 Is LiveChat slowing the overall performance of my website?

 Despite the suggestions made by Google Lighthouse and other tools available on the market, we have employed all appropriate optimization techniques in order to handle your customers in real time and provide you with information about them in the LiveChat Agent app.
 This also applies to the visual aspects of your chat that can be customized in the app anytime you want.